Xenonien/tribute-page/README.md

 # Tribute Page
-Simple tribute page done as a freeCodeCamp challenge
+Simple tribute page done for the freeCodeCamp challenge